-- 10. It is possible to do the internship in a foreign country and with the Erasmus+ programme.
-Regarding information about the Erasmus professional internship, please contact the Faculty's Exchange Coordinator (currently, Mrs. Aisté Simanavičienė, erasmus@evaf.vu.lt, phone +370 5 236 6008, room 412). - 11.
-The summer internship can be done in an organization where the student has worked (or interned) before.
+- It is possible to do the internship in a foreign country and with the Erasmus+ programme.
+Regarding information about the Erasmus professional internship, please contact the Faculty's Exchange Coordinator (currently, Mrs. Aistė Simanavičienė, erasmus@evaf.vu.lt). - 10.
+The internship can be done in an organisation where the student has worked (or interned) before.
 It can even be in the same department where the student has worked (or interned) before.
-In this case, an internship contract shall also be signed (as explicated in Point 8 above).
-If the company is not willing to sign an additional agreement, it is allowed to bring only a certificate of the company, which needs to be presented to the administrator of the Quantitative Economics programme (currently, Ms. Emilija Stakutytė, room 412). - 12.
-The students can do their summer internship in various types of organizations (including nonprofit and government organizations).
-The summer internship needs to be related to the fields of Economics, Finance, Data Science, IT, and/or Accounting.
-In other words, the summer internship shall be implemented in a department that requires employees from the fields of Economics, Finance, Data Science, IT, and/or Accounting. - 13.
-The summer internship report has to be completed by the student with a deadline on the 15th of October (or the following Monday, if the 15th of October is a Saturday or Sunday).
-The written report (in pdf format) has to be sent via e-mail by the student to the administrator of the Quantitative Economics programme (currently, Ms. Emilija Stakutytė, room 412) and to the academic summer internship supervisor.
-Moreover, the evaluation form by the professional internship supervisor (on the organization's side) needs to be handed in (in physical form) to the administrator of the Quantitative Economics programme (currently, Ms. Emilija Stakutytė, room 412) and in scanned form to the academic summer internship supervisor.
-See Appendix B for the form that has to be filled out by the professional internship supervisor. - 14.
-The written report will be evaluated by the academic internship supervisor with a deadline on the 31st of October (or the following working day, if the 31st of October is a Saturday or Sunday) and a grade on the scale of 0 to 10 should be given on the report.
-The grade and the evaluation report are to be shared with the student not more than three working days later than the deadline for supplying the evaluation (by either the administrator of the Quantitative Economics programme or the academic internship supervisor by e-mail). - 15.
-The final grade for the summer internship, which is worth 15 ECTS credits, is given by the maximum of two numbers: (1) the grade of the written report; (2) one half times the grade for the written report plus one half times the grade on the business internship supervisor's evaluation letter (also on a scale from 0 to 10).
+In this case, an internship contract shall also be signed.
+If the company is not willing to sign an additional agreement, it is allowed to bring only a certificate of the company, which needs to be presented to the administrator of the Quantitative Economics programme (currently, Ms. Migle Gerčaite, migle.gercaite@evaf.vu.lt). - 11.
+The students can do their internship in various types of organisations (including non-profit and government organisations).
+The internship needs to be related to the fields of Economics, Finance, Data Science, IT, and/or Accounting.
+In other words, the internship shall be implemented in a department that requires employees from the fields of Economics, Finance, Data Science, IT, and/or Accounting. - 12.
+The student has to complete the internship report and it by email to the coordinator of the Quantitative Economics programme (currently, Ms. Miglė Gerčaitė, migle.gercaite@evaf.vu.lt) and the academic internship supervisor before April 1 of the sixth study semester.
+The written report has to be in the pdf format.
+Moreover, the evaluation form by the professional internship supervisor (on the organisation's side) needs to be handed in (in physical form) to the coordinator of the Quantitative Economics programme and in scanned form to the academic internship supervisor.
+See Appendix B for the form that has to be filled out by the professional internship supervisor. - 13.
+The written report will be evaluated by the academic internship supervisor in ten working days.
+The academic supervisor has to grade the report on the scale of 0 to 10 and fill in the evaluation form in Appendix B. The grade and the evaluation report are to be shared with the student not more than three working days later than the deadline for supplying the evaluation (by either the coordinator of the Quantitative Economics programme or the academic internship supervisor by e-mail). - 14.
+The final grade for the internship, which is worth 15 ECTS credits, is given by the maximum of two numbers: (1) the grade of the written report; (2) one half times the grade for the written report plus one half times the grade on the business internship supervisor's evaluation letter (also on a scale from 0 to 10).
 The resulting number is rounded to a full number, if necessary (i.e. 7.5 becomes 8 and 7.49 becomes 7, for example).
-The summer internship is passed if the grade is 5 or higher and the ECTS credits are rewarded in this case. - 16.
+The internship is passed if the grade is 5 or higher and the ECTS credits are rewarded in this case. - 15.
 In case of failure to pass the summer internship (grade 4 or less), the student has one re-take opportunity.
-A new report has to be filed by the 15th of January (or the following Monday, if the 15th of January is a Saturday or Sunday).
+A new report has to be filed by May 1.
 There is no requirement to do another internship, of course.
 If the second attempt of passing the internship also fails, the student accumulates an academic debt of 15 ECTS credits.

-Summer Internship Report: Methodological Guidelines
+Internship Report: Methodological Guidelines

-The summer internship report shall give an account of the knowledge the summer intern has acquired during the summer internship and it shall also provide an in-depth analysis of the organization and the industry it operates in.
+The internship report should detail the knowledge gained by the intern during the internship and include an in-depth analysis of the organisation and the industry in which it operates.